Stage 3 of Chronic Kidney Disease

 - Make healthy lifestyle choices—Eating a kidney-friendly diet, quitting smoking, exercising, and maintaining a healthy weight can help you slow progression at stage 3 kidney disease.

 - Monitor your health—Managing underlying conditions and risk factors such as high blood pressure, diabetes, and/or infection can also help slow the progression of CKD.
-Talk to your doctor about whether or not you need to modify any of the vitamins, supplements, or medications you may be taking for other health conditions (such as ACE inhibitors or ARBs), or if you start taking any new medications.
+There are also medications like SGLT-2 inhibitors or GLP-1 antagonists that may help you slow the progression of kidney disease.
+Talk to your doctor about whether you need to start, stop, or modify any of the vitamins, supplements, or medications you may be taking, including those for other health conditions (such as ACE inhibitors or ARBs).

 - Meet with a renal dietitian—Following a kidney-friendly diet is key to slowing the progression of CKD, and you don’t have to do it alone.
-A renal dietitian can help you address any nutrition concerns and learn about eating well.
+A renal dietitian can help you address any nutrition concerns and will teach you about eating well with kidney disease.

-- Learn everything you can about CKD—Taking a KidneyCare:365 class can help you learn more about how to manage and slow the progression of CKD.
+- Learn everything you can about CKD—Taking our free kidney class online can help you learn more about how to manage and slow the progression of CKD.
+Our free class covers the basics of living with CKD, from tips for kidney-friendly eating to information about possible treatment options.

 Why you need a kidney doctor